 Why so many photos?

 One of the advantages of shooting with an iPhone camera is the fact that it provides a number of different ways to take photos: timelapses, panorama, video, HDR, long exposure, and so forth.
 And with so many apps available for editing photos, there’s no shortages of experimental editing opportunities.
-Also using an iPhone camera can work for making videos.

 That’s precisely why I may take several photos of the same scene at once.
 I always make sure to alter the view a little, or change the exposure a little, or change the focus a little, from one photo to the next.
 So while it may seem like they are all the same photo, they are in fact different in many ways.
 Taking a look at the first row of photos below, they are very similar photos of the cherry blossoms, but with slightly different compositions.